 Linked With Reduced Rate Of Heart Disease

-We all have a myth that consuming eggs would increase the risk of heart disease due to it high cholesterol content.
+We all have a myth that consuming eggs would increasing the risk of heart disease due to it high cholesterol content.
 But actually this is not true.
 The real fact is that, it is linked with the reduction of heart disease.
 The eggs are known to increase the HDL level in the blood.
 It also sometimes raises the LDL levels, but actually, the LDL is of two subtypes, small dense LDL and large LDL.
 There are studies which claim that, it is the small dense LDL molecules are the culprit of causing heart disease.
 Though, eggs raise the LDL levels mildly, it is the larger molecules gets raised and not the black sheep the small dense LDL.
 In simple words, eggs have shown to change the pattern of LDL particles from small dense LDL (bad) to large LDL, which is linked with reduced heart disease.